-To request an application form please contact the Special Educational Needs (SEN) Service on 0115 876 4300, special.needs@nottinghamcity.gov.uk, or by writing to us at the SEN Service, Building 5, Woolsthorpe Depot, Woolsthorpe Close, Nottingham NG8 3JP.
-The form is also available online at https://www.nottinghamcity.gov.uk/education-and-schools/special-educational-needsservice/ Feedback from families, school and services in Nottingham demonstrates that all parties feel that children/young people would benefit from strengthened communication between schools and families.
-It is with this in mind that we have devised a new EHC needs assessment request form to be completed by the school or setting and family together.
+To request an application form, please contact the Special Educational Needs (SEN) Service on 0115 876 4300, special.needs@nottinghamcity.gov.uk, or by writing to the SEN Service, Building 5, Woolsthorpe Depot, Woolsthorpe Close, Bilborough, Nottingham NG8 3JP.
+The form is also available via the SEN Service webpages at:

+Special Educational Needs Service - Nottingham City Council

+Feedback from families, school and services in Nottingham demonstrates that all parties feel that children/young people would benefit from strengthened communication between schools and families.
+It is with this in mind that we have devised a EHC needs assessment request form to be completed by the educational setting and family together wherever possible.
 This should help everyone have a clear picture of the needs of the child/young person, the support already in place and the progress made as a result of that support.
-There may be occasions when the family and school are not able to complete the form together, e.g. the child/young person is not in a setting; if this is the case, the LA will accept a form completed by a parent and make a decision on the information available.
-Upon receipt of a completed request form, the SEN service will also notify health and social care services and other relevant professionals.
-At this point we will not ask for additional information as the decision at this stage is based on a child's SENs and not on their health and social care needs.
+There may be occasions when the family and school are not able to complete the form together, e.g. the child/young person is not in a setting.
+If this is the case, the LA will accept a form completed by a parent and will contact the setting separately for their information and make a decision on the information available.
+Upon receipt of a completed request form, the SEN Service will also share the request paperwork with other educational, health and social care services.

-The information will be considered against the DfE guidelines and the legal test to determine whether or not an EHC needs assessment is required.
-The SEND Code of Practice (2015) is clear about the evidence that should be considered as detailed below:
+The information will be considered against the DfE guidelines and the legal test to determine if an EHC needs assessment is required.
+The SEND Code of Practice (2015) is clear about the evidence that should be considered, as detailed below: